By Marcin Wojtyczka

 - Don’t smoke onboard.
 If you must, make sure it’s on deck away from flammable items.

-- Check and maintain all fire control equipment regularly.
+- Check and maintain all fire control equipment regularly (see IMO guidelines here).

 - Make sure that the crew can escape from any part of the boat (e.g. a dinghy on the foredeck can make fast exit impossible).